-Many women I speak to are terrified of hormone replacement therapy (or HRT) as a treatment option for menopausal symptoms.
-This is reasonable—there are risks associated with HRT, just like any medication.
-But it is an indisputable fact – HRT is the most effective treatment to alleviate bothersome menopausal symptoms.
-Although I have lots of opinions about HRT, the above statement is not based on my opinion, but on an extensive review of the literature including long-term randomized clinical trials and observational studies.
+Many women I speak to are terrified of hormone therapy (or HT) as a treatment option for menopausal symptoms.
+This is reasonable—there are risks associated with HT, just like any medication.
+But it is an indisputable fact – HT is the most effective treatment to alleviate bothersome menopausal symptoms.
+Although I have lots of opinions about HT, the above statement is not based on my opinion, but on an extensive review of the literature including long-term randomized clinical trials and observational studies.

-Despite these facts, when discussing HRT with patients, I find it as controversial as discussing our current president.
-In the case of the latter, I avoid all discussions in order to maintain my sunny disposition (but seriously people, please vote!).
-With HRT, I don’t take that approach.
+Despite these facts, when discussing HT with patients, I find it as controversial as discussing politics.
+In the case of the latter, I avoid all discussions in order to maintain my sunny disposition.
+With HT, I don’t take that approach.
 Understanding the basic facts of hormone therapy use and how it might improve menopausal symptoms often can improve quality of life.
 So, let’s demystify hormone therapy and why it might be a treatment option for you to consider.

-Hormone replacement therapy is treatment with estrogen, progesterone—a “SERM” (selective estrogen receptor modulator)—or a combination of these medicines to relieve symptoms of menopause.
-The medicines work together to supply the body with hormones the ovaries no longer make due to age or surgical removal.
-There are numerous ways to replace these hormones, including traditional FDA-approved drugs for hormone replacement and compounded bioidentical therapies.
+Hormone therapy is treatment with estrogen, progesterone—a “SERM” (selective estrogen receptor modulator)—or a combination of these medicines to relieve symptoms of menopause.
+There are numerous ways to administer these hormones, including traditional FDA-approved drugs for hormone replacement and compounded bioidentical therapies.
 I will focus on the FDA approved options in this blog and save the bioidentical discussion for later.

 FDA-approved hormone treatment can be broken down into two groups:

-- Local Vaginal Therapy: These treatment options contain a lower dose of estrogen that specifically targets the vaginal tissue to treat the vaginal symptoms we associate with menopause (dryness, itching, burning).
-Using low dose treatment increases moisture, blood flow and sensation in the vagina, which are critical components of sexual function and overall well-being.
+- Local Vaginal Therapy: These treatment options contain a lower dose of estrogen that specifically targets the vaginal tissue to treat the vaginal symptoms we associate with menopause (dryness, itching, burning, leading to pain or bleeding with vaginal penetration, urinary frequency, urgency and recurrent urinary tract infections).
+Using local estrogen therapy increases moisture, blood flow and sensation in the vagina, which are critical components of sexual function and overall well-being.
 It does not however seem to directly affect libido or orgasm response (I know…downer).
 Low dose estrogen will also not improve hot flashes or night sweats because there is very little absorption of the estrogen into the body’s blood stream—its effect is localized to the vaginal tissues.

 - Systemic Therapy: In contrast to local vaginal treatments, systemic medications are absorbed throughout the body and are used to treat hot flashes and night sweats (often referred to as “vasomotor symptoms”).
-Because estrogen circulates throughout the body, higher dose medications will also help improve the vaginal symptoms described above.
-In addition, systemic hormone replacement therapy helps prevent bone loss and osteoporosis.
-However, HRT shouldn’t be used as the first line of therapy if a women isn’t experiencing any other symptoms of menopause.
+In addition, systemic hormone therapy helps prevent bone loss and osteoporosis.
+It is also recommended in those who undergo early menopause (before the age of 45) to reduce the risk of cardiovascular disease, osteoporosis, and cognitive decline.
+However, HT shouldn’t be used to prevent cardiovascular disease or cognitive decline in those that undergo menopause during the normal timeframe (over 45 years), as it has not been shown to be effective in risk reduction.
+Although, HT may help improve mood related symptoms for some and sleep, it should not be used as first line therapy, especially if a woman isn’t experiencing any other symptoms of menopause.

 Now you may be asking, “What about my hair, skin and weight!?!”
-Although, many women swear that systemic hormone therapy keeps them looking and feeling younger, it is not recommended to start hormone replacement solely for the management of those symptoms (not my rule, don’t blame me).
+Although, many women swear that systemic hormone therapy keeps them looking and feeling younger, hormone therapy has not been proven to do either and it should not be prescribed solely for the management of those symptoms (not my rule, don’t blame me).

 How do you take it?

-Low dose vaginal estrogen can be taken using a cream, suppository, tablet or ring.
+Local low dose vaginal estrogen can be taken using a cream, suppository, tablet or ring.
 Higher dose methods also come in a variety of forms: a vaginal ring, a patch applied to the skin, sprays, creams, oral pills and injections.
 Each of these medications should be used exactly as described in their packaging—for example, you should never put an oral estrogen pill inside of your vagina.
 If you do, you will get a systemic dose of estrogen.
+Because local, low dose vaginal estrogen isn’t systematically absorbed, there is no need to take a progestogen, as with systemic estrogen therapy.

 When it comes to sex, there is no reason your hormone therapy should get in the way.
 Some women worry that they or their partner will feel the vaginal ring because it sits in the vaginal canal.
 If inserted properly, this should not be the case.
 If you are applying an estrogen cream to the vagina, you should avoid applying the cream directly before having vaginal sex.
 Doing so can expose a partner to your medication.
 While there is not perfect science on this, experts suggest waiting 12 hours between applying the cream and having intercourse.